manasa-arun/python/content/en/Tips/how-to-create-a-nested-directory-in-python.md

 You should provide the full path (absolute path) of the directory (not the relative path).
 If the directory already exists, the above code does not raise an exception.

 ## Summary
-In this tutorial we learnt about creation of Nested Directory in python, in a best way with simple examples.
+In this tutorial we learnt about creation of Nested Directory in Python, in a best way with simple examples.